What are your General Height Recommendations?

 Understanding what are your general height recommendations for portable walls can make a big difference when choosing a divider

 We usually say the lower the ceiling, the higher the divider should be.
 The exact opposite is true in rooms with tall ceilings.
-In a gymnasium, for example, people usually want to go as tall as they can, and well build whatever they want.
+In a gymnasium, people usually want to go as tall as they can.
 But our recommendation is that the taller the ceiling, the lower the partition should be, but no lower than six feet.
-If a gym has 18 or 20 foot ceilings, adding another foot or two to the divider really does not make that much of an impact.
+If a gym has 18 or 20-foot ceilings, adding another foot or two to the divider really does not make that much of an impact.

-It is easy to make additional rooms for temporary (or semi-permanent) use as needed within the church or school.
-Tack-able, sound-absorbing dividers easily roll into place, unfold accordion style, and can be set up in any configuration as needed.
+It is easy to make more rooms for temporary (or semi-permanent) use as needed within the church or school.
+Tackable, sound-absorbing dividers easily roll into place, unfold accordion style, and can be set up in any configuration as needed.